 More about Edge 3: Development is environment

 Getting one’s genes into the next generation was never meant to be easy.
-“How come nobody told us?” asked Josh’s somewhat demented mum, who fears that she may lose a war that she never expected to fight.
+“How come nobody told us?” asked Josh’s somewhat demented mum, who fears that she may lose a sibling war that she never knew she’d have to fight.
 I chuckled, “Well, if we got it before we had kids, it could mean the end of the species.”
 She thought about it, and then laughed.

 “But”, I added, “before despair there is hope.”
 The hope lies in the third side of sibling rivalry’s triple edged sword and it is perhaps the most important edge for her to consider.
 It relates to the fact that humans have the unique ability to learn from social experiences.

 Learning to live in peace – Nature can help